ParamITNL/fs22-AnimalHelperMod/README.md

-# fs19-HappyAnimalsMod
+# FS22_AnimalHelper

 This mod allows you to easily fill up all levels for your animal husbandries.
-I created this mod, because I found it a lot of effort to initialy fill up the husbandries after purchasing the animals.
-Keeping them filled up thereafter is part of my game :-) Thats why its bound to keyInput instead of continuously filling op the husbandries.
+I started created this mod, because I found it a lot of effort to initialy fill up the husbandries after purchasing the animals.
+This is what the FS19 version of this mod does.
+Nothing less, nothing more.

+The FS22 version of the mod is changed to a more "permanent helper".
+The helper will tend to your animals daily at a fixed time (9 am).
+The helper will feed the animals, ride and clean your horses, top up the water and provide straw if needed.

+## Costs
+This mod uses the games economy to calculate prices for the food and straw used.
+Prices for training and cleaning the horses are (for now) fixed.

+## FS19 Version
+The FS19 version can be found in the FS19 branch.
+This version is no longer maintained.

 ## Usage

-While playing, press Ctrl + Alt + 9 for a complete refill.
+While playing, press Ctrl + Alt + 9 (KeyBinding can be altered) to enable or disable the helpers.
-Mod fills foodTypes, water and straw for all AnimalTypes that come with FS19 (Cows, Pigs, Chicken, Horses, Sheep)

-### Training horses

-After you have used the helper at least once in this game-session, the "helper" will train you horses on day change.

 ## History